belinore/42-push_swap/README.md

 - Using double rotations (`rr`, `rrr`) to minimize operations
 - Pushing elements back to stack A in sorted order

-Prior to this I explored adapting classic sorting algorithms such as quicksort and mergesort, but most approaches were not efficient enough with the project's constraints.
-Radix sort would have been the best option, but it did not guarentee meeting minimal total instructions allowed for all test cases.
+Prior to this, I explored adapting classic sorting algorithms such as quicksort and mergesort, but most were not efficient enough within the project's constraints.
+Radix sort would have been viable but did not guarantee sorting all tests below the minimum operations required for full marks.

 ## 🧱 Data Structure Design

-Stacks were implemented using **circular doubly linked lists** to allow efficient rotation and reverse rotation operations in both directions.
-This structure made the stack movement logic more straightforward.
+Stacks were implemented using **circular doubly linked lists** to allow straightforward implementation of rotation operations.

 ## 🛠️ Compilation